otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 ## Task 1:

-Write a program that allows the user to enter a number into each of five `TextBoxes`.
+Write code that allows the user to enter a number into each of five `TextBoxes`.
 Provide `Buttons` that compute the sum and the average of the five numbers.
 Remember that you must use convert the contents of a `TextBox` to an integer, and convert an integer back to a string that can be displayed in a `TextBox`.
 A possible form layout is:

 ![](../resources/img/07/05-image.png)

 ## Task 2:

-Write a program that allows the user to enter two numbers, select an arithmetic operation and calculate the answer.
+Write code that allows the user to enter two numbers, select an arithmetic operation and calculate the answer.
 Note that this calculator accepts the data as a text entry inside a `TextBox`, rather than as a series of push-button clicks.

 ![](../resources/img/07/06-image.png)